Electricity use

 How much energy do I use?

-Staying within your allowance
+Staying within your total package value

 Sometimes your charges might be higher than you anticipated and that’s because of the amount of energy you’ve used.

 • Your bill also includes something called ‘standing charges’.
-This is set by our energy supplier and these costs include the price of keeping you connected to the energy network and network maintenance.
+This is set by our energy supplier, and these costs include the price of keeping you connected to the energy network and network maintenance.
 Part of your standing charge will also go towards the cost of government initiatives aimed at helping vulnerable homes and reducing carbon emissions.

 What am I using my electricity on?